How to Manage Your Checking Account

 2. Regularly Monitor Account Activity

-Regularly monitoring your checking account activity is crucial for maintaining financial health.
+Regularly monitoring your checking account activity is essential for maintaining financial health.
 It’s not just about checking your balance; it’s about understanding where your money is going and spotting any unusual activity early.

 Understanding Your Spending Habits